james-stevens/epp-restapi/README.md

 `EPP_SESSIONS` - the number of simultaneous EPP sessions to start - these will be load-balanced using `nginx`

-`EPP_KEEPALIVE` - time in minutes between sending `<hello>` requests to the EPP Server to ensure the connection is still up
+`EPP_KEEPALIVE` - time in minutes between sending `<hello>` requests to the EPP Server to ensure the connection is still up.
+If this is `0` or not present, then no keep-alive is done.
+NOTE: keep-alive shouldn't really be necessary as lost sessions will be seamlessly reconnected.

 ## Required Certificate